balena-io/balena-cli/doc/cli.markdown

 a local mode device with that address.
 Note that --tail is implied when this command is provided an IP address.

+Logs from a single service can be displayed with the --service flag.

 Examples:

 	$ balena logs 23c73a1
 	$ balena logs 23c73a1 --tail
+	$ balena logs 23c73a1 --service my-service

 	$ balena logs 192.168.0.31
+	$ balena logs 192.168.0.31 --service my-service

 ### Options

 #### --tail, -t

 continuously stream output

+#### --service, -s &#60;service&#62;

+Only show logs for a single service

 # Sync